youhaoxi/XploreLab-agent/README.md

 `Youtu-agent` is built on open-source models and lightweight tools, demonstrating strong results on challenging deep search and tool use benchmarks.

-- **[WebWalkerQA](https://huggingface.co/datasets/callanwu/WebWalkerQA)**: Achieved 60.71% accuracy with `DeepSeek-V3-0324`, setting a new SOTA performance.
+- **[WebWalkerQA](https://huggingface.co/datasets/callanwu/WebWalkerQA)**: Achieved 60.71% accuracy with `DeepSeek-V3-0324`， using new released `DeepSeek-V3.1` can further improve to 71.47%, setting a new SOTA performance.
 - **[GAIA](https://gaia-benchmark-leaderboard.hf.space/)**: Achieved 72.8% accuracy on the text-only validation subset using `DeepSeek-V3-0324` (including models used within tools).
-We are actively extending evaluation to the full GAIA benchmark with multimodal tools, and conducting cross-framework experiments to ensure fair comparison.
+We are actively extending evaluation to the full GAIA benchmark with multimodal tools, and conducting cross-framework experiments to ensure fair comparison, and will release the related code and data in the near future.

 ![WebWalkerQA](docs/assets/images/benchmark_webwalkerqa.png)